Dr. Thais Aliabadi, the nationally recognized endometriosis expert

 Recovering from endometriosis surgery

-Because laparoscopic surgery is far less invasive than traditional an open-abdomen operation, your recovery time is greatly reduced.
+Because laparoscopic surgery is far less invasive than a traditional open-abdomen operation, your recovery time is greatly reduced.
 Performed as an outpatient procedure, patients are typically able to return to work after a day or so.
 Complete recovery takes between two weeks and a month.

-In the 24 hours after surgery call Dr. Aliabadi or a member of her staff if you experience vomiting, chills, or fever.
+In the 24 hours after surgery, call Dr. Aliabadi or a member of her staff if you experience vomiting, chills, or fever.

 Endometriosis surgery and infertility

 Age also plays a factor in endometriosis surgery.
-Women over the age of 35 may find that their chances of fertility may improve without surgery, at all.
+Women over the age of 35 may find that their chances of fertility may improve without surgery at all.
 Other methods of fertility treatments include in-vitro fertilization (IVF), insemination, or fertility drugs.

 Dr. Aliabadi is accepting new patients.
-Call (844) 863-6700 or request an appointment online.